cms-hh/inference_tools/docs/content/datacard_manipulation.md

                         signal/sqrt(background)), or the location of a
                         function in the format 'module.func_name' with
                         signature (datacard_content, datacard_bin, histograms)
-                        that should return indices of bins to remove; mutliple rules passed in the same expression are AND concatenated; the rules of multiple arguments are OR concatenated; each argument can also be a file containing 'BIN,EXPRESSION[,EXPRESSION]' values line
+                        that should return indices of bins to remove; multiple rules passed in the same expression are AND concatenated; the rules of multiple arguments are OR concatenated; each argument can also be a file containing 'BIN,EXPRESSION,...' values line by line
-                        by line

 optional arguments:
   -h, --help            show this help message and exit